Lead Opinion

 Andrews, upon which Conrail relies, involved a railroad employee who was unable to work for a period after he was involved in an automobile accident.
 When Andrews believed that he was physically able to return to work, the railroad refused to allow him to return.
 Andrews severed his connection with the railroad, characterized its refusal to grant him work as a wrongful discharge, and sought relief, in the form of

 The Supreme Court affirmed the dismissal of Andrews’ suit.
 Two aspects of the Andrews opinion are particularly relevant to the present case.
-First, the Court reasoned that Andrews’ claim was a minor dispute, subject to the arbitration remedy provided under the RLA,
+First, the Court reasoned that Andrews’ claim was a minor dispute, subject to the arbitration remedy provided under the RLA, 45 U.S.C. § 153 First (i), because the collective bargaining agreement was necessarily the source of Andrews’ claim that the discharge was wrongful.
+The Court noted that, absent the bargaining agreement, Andrews would have been subject to termination at the will of the railroad.

 1. Vindication of Federal Right.

-Jackson analogizes this case to those in which a claim based on a federal statute has been upheld, despite petitioner‘s failure to exhaust administrative remedies under the RLA or to obtain relief pursuant to those remedies.
+Jackson analogizes this case to those in which a claim based on a federal statute has been upheld, despite petitioner’s failure to exhaust administrative remedies under the RLA or to obtain relief pursuant to those remedies.
 E.g., Barrentine v.
-Arkansas-Best Freight System, Inc., 450 U.S. 728, 101 S.Ct.
-1437, 67 L.Ed.2d 641 (1981); Johnson v.
-American Airlines, Inc., 487 F.Supp.
-1343 (N.D.Tex.1980).
-Jackson reasons that he had a federal statutory right to bring an FELA suit,
+Arkansas-Best Freight System, Inc.,

 The present case is distinguishable from Barrentine, Conrad, and Johnson because neither the FELA, the RLA, nor any other federal statute specifically provides a right of action to one discharged under the circumstances alleged by Jackson.
-The question is whether the state tort action for retaliatory discharge, buttressed by the policies underlying the FELA, is sufficiently analogous to a federal statutоry right to rebut the preemption of the RLA.
+The question is whether the state tort action for retaliatory discharge, buttressed by the policies underlying the FELA, is sufficiently analogous to a federal statutory right to rebut the preemption of the RLA.

-Several factors were relevant to the Fifth Circuit‘s holding that Hendley‘s claim was cognizable in federal court.
-The court noted that the case involved interpretation of a federal statute because it was necessary to determine whether
+Several factors were relevant to the Fifth Circuit’s holding that Hendley’s claim was cognizable in federal court.
+The court noted that the case involved interpretation of a federal statute because it was necessary to determine whether 45 U.S.C. § 60 was applicable after the FELA action was concluded.
+The Fifth Circuit also analogized Hendley to Brotherhood of Railroad Trainmen v.
+Central of Georgia Railway,

 The Hendley decision therefore recognizes an exception to preemption only if the suit is premised on a specific federal statutory section.
 It distinguishes such a claim from one in which the allegations constitute, if proven, only a violation of the policy underlying a federal statute.
 This distinction, recognized in Hendley, strongly suggests that the statutory procedures and remedies of the RLA are not rebutted in Jackson’s case.

 In a case like this involving a railway worker subject to the RLA, yet entitled to rely upon the FELA, there is a tension between the two federal statutes.
 In such a context, a court must be particularly reluctant to elevate an FELA policy to the status of a federal right.
 Such caution is illustrated by Bay v.
-Western Pacific Railroad, 595 F.2d 514 (9th Cir.1979), in which the court held that the language of
+Western Pacific Railroad,

 2. Farmer Exception to Preemption.

-In applying this test to Hill‘s claim, the Court first noted that the state had a substantial interest in protecting its citizens from the alleged outrageous conduct.
-Id. at 302, 97 S.Ct. at 1064.
-The Court recognized that, because the abusive conduct was intertwined with allegations of hiring hall discrimination, there was some potential that Hill‘s state claim would touch on areas generally within the exclusive jurisdiction
+In applying this test to Hill’s claim, the Court first noted that the state had a substantial interest in protecting its citizens from the alleged outrageous conduct.
+Id. at 302,

 Similarly, in Sears, the Court held that Sears could rely on state trespass laws in seeking an injunction against union picketing on its private property.
 As in Farmer, the primary focus of the Sears Court was on whether recognition of the state trespass law would interfere with the federal regulatory scheme.
 The Court stated:

-The critical inquiry, therefore, is not whether the State is enforcing a law relating specifically to labor relations or one of general application but whether the controversy presented to the state court is identical to (as in Garner) or different from (as in Farmer) that which could have been, but was not, presented to the Labor Board.
+The critical inquiry, therefore, is not whether the State is enforcing a law relating specifically to labor relations or one of general application but whether the controversy presented to the state court is identical to (as in Gamer) or different from (as in Farmer) that which could have been, but was not, presented to the Labor Board.

 The Ninth Circuit affirmed the dismissal.
 In distinguishing Farmer, upon which Magnuson relied, the majority stated: “Unlike Farmer, this action is based on a matrix of facts which are inextricably intertwined with the collective bargaining agreement and the R.L.A.”
 Id. at 1369.
-The court noted that both the wrongful discharge aspects of Magnuson‘s claim and those pertaining to the propriety of the investigation and hearing had a “not obviously insubstantial relationship to the labor contract.”
+The court noted that both the wrongful discharge aspects of Magnuson’s claim and those pertaining to the propriety of the investigation and hearing had a “ ‘not obviously insubstantial relationship to the labor contract.”
 Id. at 1369-70.

-Conrail has waived any challenge to Jackson‘s claim on the ground that it fails to state a cause of action.
-We need not re-
+Conrail has waived any challenge to Jackson’s claim on the ground that it fails to state a cause of action.
+We need not re

 B. Impact of the Preemption on the District Court’s Subject Matter Jurisdiction